Ireland '23 - Day 14 - Boyne Valley - Tara & Nowth/Newgrange

 It reminded me of a pothole on highway 72, near Killorglin, eight days ago, due to the same storms.

 Newgrange -The docent took us to the center of the Newgrange Monument, a 100 ft. long passage, and I had to duck repeatedly to avoid hitting my head on huge stone slabs.
-It was also quite narrow in a few places.
-The size of the boulders and exquisite placement was beyond belief.
+It was a narrow passageway & the size of the boulders and exquisite placement was beyond belief.

 Once 15 of us were in the small central chamber, the Docent turned all lights off for a few minutes, and then the group saw a representation of how the first rays of the rising sun might look, a finger of intense light, illuminating the center of the chamber, on the winter solstice day (Dec.
 21), for only a few minutes, once a year.